v4ngelix/w8-tracker/.github/ISSUE_TEMPLATE/new-issue.md

 ---
-name: Custom issue template
+name: New issue
 about: Describe this issue template's purpose here.
 title: ''
 labels: ''
-assignees: ''
+assignees: v4ngelix

 ---